Luuk de Jong: Return to PSV

+De Jong's future at PSV Eindhoven was uncertain after his contract expired on 30th June 2025 and did not train with the club.
+Despite this, he continued to train with PSV Eindhoven.
+His future at the club was further uncertain when Jerdy Schouten was appointed as the new captain of PSV Eindhoven.
+De Jong paid tribute to the club, stating that PSV Eindhoven will remain for the rest of his life.
+The club, in return, paid tribute to De Jong, stating "his years in the red and white form a story that will forever belong to PSV.
+A story of dedication, character and unconditional club love".

+Porto

+On 3 August 2025, it was announced that De Jong had signed a one-year contract for Primeira Liga club Porto.
+His signing was announced before the club was to play a pre-season friendly match against Atlético Madrid.
+Many found the transfer unusual due to the secrecy and the absence of transfer speculation in the days before the transfer.
+Porto kept the move secret by taking measures such as rushing De Jong into a private van with tinted windows after his flight landed, and registering his medical tests as being for a handball player.

+Later that month, on 30 August, he netted his first goal for the club in a 2–1 away win over Sporting CP.
+On 8 September, during a training match against Liga Portugal 2 side Lusitânia de Lourosa, De Jong suffered a sprain in his left knee, injuring the medial collateral ligament, which sidelined him for over two months.

 International career

 De Jong received his first call-up for the Netherlands senior team for a friendly against Austria on 9 February 2011, making his debut in the same match, replacing Dirk Kuyt.

 He scored his first international goal on 6 September 2011, in a 2–0 win during the UEFA Euro 2012 qualifying game against Finland that secured the Netherlands qualification to the finals.

 On 7 May 2012, he was named in the provisional list of 36 players for UEFA Euro 2012 by Netherlands manager Bert van Marwijk.
 He was one of the 23 players chosen to represent the team in the tournament, but did not make any appearances.

 De Jong was included in the Netherlands squad for both Euro 2020 and the 2022 FIFA World Cup.

 On 3 March 2023, De Jong officially announced his retirement from the national team.